hackmak/GoL-MIPS/README.md

 # Conway's Game of Life in MIPS Assembly Language
-##### Description:

-John Conway's classic Game of Life recreated in MIPS assembly language.
-Utilizes MARS' built-in Bitmap.
+__John Conway's classic Game of Life* recreated in MIPS assembly language.
+Utilizes MARS' built-in Bitmap.__

+*Check the wiki for more information on the Game of Life and implementation details.

+###### Installation
 To run this program, you will need to download MARS here: http://courses.missouristate.edu/KenVollmar/MARS/download.htm.
+###### How to Run the Game of Life
 Once doing so:

 1)